But to stand out amongst the competition, you’ll need a well-written and compelling internship CV.

 It can be hard to know what to include, but I’ll take you through everything you need to know in this guide.

-It includes an example CV for internship and will help you to land interviews and secure that first step on the ladder.
+It includes 2 CV examples for an internship and will help you to land interviews and secure that first step on the ladder.

 - CV for internship example